-Develop applications using the AVR 1-series ATtiny412Designed by LeoNerd's Store, Ships from United Kingdom
+Develop applications using the AVR 1-series ATtiny412Designed by LeoNerd's Store in United Kingdom

-Summary ATtiny412 breakout UPDI programming header Status LED Reset button What is it?
+Summary ATtiny412 breakout UPDI+ programming header Status LED Reset button What is it?
 This board holds an AVR ATtiny412 microcontroller, providing access to all of the IO pins.
-It adds power sup...Read More…
+It adds power supp…Read More…

 This board holds an AVR ATtiny412 microcontroller, providing access to all of the IO pins.
 It adds power supply decoupling capacitors, an LED, a button, and UPDI programming header to make a convenient self-contained development board for small microcontroller projects.

 PA3 pin via a 2k2 current-limiting resistor (note that this is unlike my other AVR 1-series boards, which use